Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Chatterton) were well traveled and were reasonably easy to walk, with the exception of Split Rocks Falls portage.
 It started with a steep climb that led to a few boulders.
-The boulders were 3 to 5 feet high with a gap between each so that we had to balance on boulder and take a giant step to the next.
+The boulders were 3 to 5 feet high with a gap between each so that we had to balance on one boulder and take a giant step to the next.
 Our loads made that extra exiting.
 But it was well traveled and was otherwise straight-forward.

 <!-- The "NRCAN" maps shows that Have a Smoke does not go around Snake Falls but around an obstacle to the north of Garmin's "Canadian Topo" shows that Have a Smoke is around Snake Falls.
 Here, I prefer NRCAN.
 But I think the picture, below, is likely of that fall.